 A pound of cooked plain white potatoes is 350 calories according to The Potato Hack book.

 According to Precision Nutrition, the average person will eat 3-4 pounds of food per day.
-The article What are your 4 pounds? does a great job going into this topic.
+The article What are your 4 pounds? does a great job of going into this topic.
 I highly recommend this article.

 People that struggle with body fat management tend to fill up on energy dense, processed foods.
 This means stored energy for later.
 In other words: extra body fat.